Juan Bennett Drummond

 Juan F. Bennett Drummond (June 7, 1864 - November 4, 1926) was an American physician.
-In 1888, she became the first African American woman to become a licensed doctor in the state of Massachusetts.
+In 1888, she became the first African American woman to become a licensed doctor in the U.S. state of Massachusetts.

 Biography

-Drummond was born on June 7, 1864 in New Bedford, Massachusetts.
+Drummond was born on June 7, 1864, in New Bedford, Massachusetts.
 Drummond was a descendant of Paul Cuffe.
-She graduated 1883 from New Bedford High School and in 1888 graduated from the Women's Medical College of Pennsylvania.
+She graduated from New Bedford High School in 1883, and from the Women's Medical College of Pennsylvania in 1888.

-Drummond ran her practice for 34 years, first starting to work from her home, and later from an office above the State Theater in New Bedford.
+Drummond ran a private medical practice for 34 years, first working from her home, and later from an office above the State Theater in New Bedford.
 She was the first African American woman to work as a licensed physician in Massachusetts.
 She was also involved with improving her community and one of the founders of the New Bedford Home for the Aged.

 Drummond died in her home on November 4, 1926.